 3. On the right hand side of your profile page under "Identity & External Services", link to the relevant external servers:

-- BioData Catalyst users should link to the "DCP Framework Services by University of Chicago".
+- BioData Catalyst users should link to the "NHLBI BioDta Catalyst Framework Services".
 By selecting the link, you will be taken to an external NIH webpage.
 Follow the instructions to link your accounts.

-- NCI/TGCA users should link to the "DCF Framework Services by University of Chicago".
+- NCI/TGCA users should link to the "NCI CRDC Framework Services".

 By selecting the link, you will be taken to an external NIH webpage.
 Follow the instructions to link your accounts.